kl2karpenko/MateAcademy/5_media_practise/readme.md

 }
 ```

-And create location for this blocks as on following pictures:
+And create location for this blocks following instructions:

 ### Desktop
   1. 1 block -> 4 elements in a row, all equal width